latentforge/ConsistentTTS/voicestudio/models/omnivoice/_history/README.md

 )
 ```

-> **Note**: Voice design was trained on Chinese and English data only.
-It can generalize to other languages, but results can be unstable for some low-resource languages.
+> **Note**: The model is primarily trained on the voice cloning task, so voice cloning is the most stable mode.
+Voice design is trained on Chinese and English data only.
+It can generalize to other languages, but may produce unstable results for some low-resource languages or edge cases.

 See [docs/voice-design.md](docs/voice-design.md) for the full attribute
 reference, Chinese equivalents, and usage tips.